pema99/bonk/README.md

 dotnet run
 ```

+# To do (maybe, stuff I'm looking at)
+- Exhaustiveness checking for pattern matching
+- Rust-style traits/typeclasses for ad-hoc polymorphism

 # Fluff
 - Dependencies are cringe.
 - Damn, I've really been getting a lot of use out my crappy parser combinator library lately.
 Wew lad.